StasSinyavskyi/UniversalAdminPanel/README.md

 # UniversalAdminPanel
-Universal administrative panel for any php site
+Universal customizable administrative panel for any php site